Edge Delta Elastic Destination

 - Normal operation: Data flows directly to the destination (for

-path - Recovery: When the destination becomes available, buffered data drains at the configured
+mode, data is written to disk at the configuredpath - Recovery: When the destination recovers, buffered data drains at the configured

 drain_rate_limitwhile new data continues flowing - Completion: Buffer clears and normal operation resumes